scitran/client/Scitran-class.md

 ## Methods
 ```
-search -
-Find projects, sessions, acquisitions, collections, files, subjects constrained by many possible limits (file type, label, date...).
-This is big.
+search -  Search for projects, sessions, acquisitions, collections, files, subjects constrained by many possible limits (file type, label, date...).

-getdicominfo - Information about files or database objects

-downloadFile
+downloadFile -
-downloadObject - A database object (A zip file of a project, session, acquisition, or a file) is brought to your local computer ('download').
 read -   Certain file types can be downloaded and read into a Matlab variable
+downloadObject - Download a directory tree containing a database object as a tar file
 projectHierarchy - A listing of the sessions and acquisitions in a project hierarchy
-bids download/upload - Download or upload a BIDS directory tree

 create - Create a project or a session or an acquistion
 put, or putAnalysis - Files, analyses, ...
 update - Database values (e.g., subject code, sex ...)
 runFunction - Download toolboxes and run a function from a remote site
+deleteProject -

+getdicominfo - Information about files or database objects

+bidsUpload
+bidsDownload

 browser - Bring up a browser to a location

-deleteProject -